HandmadeWeb/buildamic/README.md

 If no suitable view was found, then Buildamic will loop through each field within the set and will treat them as separate fields, in which case the fields view order will apply.

+## Changelog

+Please see [CHANGELOG](https://github.com/michaelr0/buildamic/CHANGELOG.md) for more information what has changed recently.

 ## Contributing

 Please see [CONTRIBUTING](https://github.com/michaelr0/buildamic/CONTRIBUTING.md) for details.